 - 1. The Second Ordinary Resolution is to have the members approve honorariums for the directors of the Club for duties to be performed by them until the next Annual General Meeting. - 2.
 The honorariums will be paid on a pro-rata basis which means that if the President, Vice President or a director only holds office for part of the year, that person will only receive part of the honorarium. - 3.
-The amounts for the prosed honorariums are the same as were approved last year.
+The amounts for the prosed honorariums are \$1,500 higher than the figures approved last year.
+The increases are proposed as there were no increase last year and to reflect the fact that directors of clubs ae having to give more time to the performance of their governance and oversight duties.